-Except for the Bail-In Tool with respect to eligible liabilities that will apply as from 1 January 2016 at the latest, the BRRD contemplates that the measures set out therein, including the Bail-In Tool with respect to capital instruments (including Tier 2 instruments such as the Notes), apply as from 1 January 2015.
+Except for the Bail-In Tool that will apply as from 1 January 2016 at the latest, the BRRD contemplates that the measures set out therein, including the write-down or conversion into common equity tier 1 instruments of capital instruments (including Tier 2 instruments such as the Notes), apply as from 1 January 2015.
 However, its implementation is still in process in France.